Football in Latvia: Domestic Football

 Skonto FC were the most popular and successful football team in Latvia and have won the Latvian Higher League 14 times since independence from Russia.

-Latvian football is rife with corruption and bribery.
-FK Ventspils is the only team from Latvia which has played in the group stage of the UEFA Europe League (2009–10).
+FK Ventspils and FK RFS are the only teams from Latvia which have played in the group stage of the UEFA Europa League (2009–10 and 2024–25, respectively).
+Also FK RFS reached group stage of the UEFA Conference League (2022–23 UEFA Europa Conference League).
 No Latvian team has ever reached the group stage of the UEFA Champions League.

 League system

 The table below illustrates the comprehensive structure of Latvian league football.

 Note: Exact numbers of clubs at every level of the league system, particularly those at lower levels, are subject to change and are current as of the 2022 season.

 National team

 The Latvia national football team in 2003 qualified to Euro 2004.
 This resulted in being the first and currently only Baltic national team to do so.